coreos/tectonic-docs/Documentation/install/rhel/installing-workers.md

 ### Set SELinux to Permissive mode

-It is required to run SELinux in Permissive mode.
+SELinux must be run in Permissive mode.
 Running in Enforcing mode will block permissions for worker nodes.
-Execute the following commands will enable permissive mode:
+Execute the following commands to enable Permissive mode:

-1. Change the mode right for the current session: `setenforce 0`
+1. Change the permissions mode for the current session: `setenforce 0`
 2. Set `SELINUX=permissive` in `/etc/selinux/config`

 ### Set up and enable NTP